jerickjoe111/launch-school/RB130/03_tools/glossary.md

 - **Rake** is a gem that allows us to automate tasks, mostly about the having to do with the building, testing, packaging, and installation of a program.
 We define these tasks in a `Rakefile` which uses a simple DSL (Domain Specific Language) to define _tasks_, small Ruby programs, that can be executed from the command line with `rake`.

-- `.Gemspec` is a file included in all Gem projects.
+- `.gemspec` is a file included in all Gem projects.
 It provides information such as name, authors, contact info, etc about a released Gem.
-If we want to release a program or library as Gem we must include a `.Gemspec` file.
+If we want to release a program or library as Gem we must include a `.gemspec` file.

 ## Installing Ruby